-I purchased two “Giant Super Sensitive MC6″ GM tubes from Electronic Goldmine (Item Number : G18717, Unit Price: $89.95).
+I purchased two “Giant Super Sensitive MC6” GM tubes from Electronic Goldmine (Item Number : G18717, Unit Price: $89.95).
 These are Russian-made new-old-stock model MC6.
 They are 10.25″ long x 0.9″ diameter.
 I compared the sensitivity of these tubes to the other GM tubes that I use with my CDV700 Pro Geiger Counter.
-I posted
+I posted the results at:

 On a recent trip to Israel, Abigail (10) saw a very pretty, large, and expensive sand pendulum.
 In it, the pendulum was able to swing, while at the same time, the sand pan was able to rotate freely.
 We applied our motto “Why buy it if we can MAKE it!”.